d-i-s/writing-externals-in-pd/README.md

 Actually, the best solution is to install make and use the provided makefile template.
 Make here: https://en.wikipedia.org/wiki/Make_(software) .

+OSX users: before to start, go to Applications folder and change the name from Pd-yourversion.app to Pd.app .

 When you have 1+2+3+make, open the terminal.
 Go to emufest-master/myexternal folder (that is probably in Download folder) and then type make.
 For example:

 $ cd Download/emufest-master/myexternal/ (assuming you are in home and this folder is in download)